Ankita-Shodhan/Sprinklr-CSS-Style-Guide/README.md

 ## CSS

-###Naming Conventions and Methodologies - BEM
+###Naming Conventions and Methodologies

+We will be using BEM for our naming convention.
 BEM stands for “Block”, “Element”, “Modifier”.
 It is a front-end methodology: a new way of thinking when developing Web interfaces.

 Further Read: [Official BEM Website](https://en.bem.info/)